FahadMajed/checkoutcom_api_dart/README.md

 ## Usage

-The package has FOUR repositories.
+The package implements the following apis:

 1. Customers
 2. Payments